-We are currently under audit by the Canada Revenue Agency for fiscal years 2006-2009 associated with our international transactions.
-The California Franchise Tax Board has notified us of their intent to examine our fiscal 2008 and 2009 California tax returns.
-The scope of the California Franchise Tax Board examinations is unclear at this time.
+The audit by the Canada Revenue Agency for fiscal years 2006-2009 associated with our international transactions resulted in no changes or additional assessments.
+The California Franchise Tax Board audited us for fiscal years 2008 and 2009 and no significant items were noted.